experimentalpolitics/immigration/material/design.md

 ### Introduction for full story

 Next, we will show you the content of the article linked in the previous tweet.
 Please click on the `next` button and read the story carefully.
-Keep in mind that you will be asked questions about the content of the article afterwards.
+Keep in mind that we will ask you questions about the content of the article afterwards.

 ### Full Story: Immigrant-owned Businesses on the Rise